Ram-Ramadoss/catch-22/README.md

 ## Data Processing
 Python/Jupyter Notebook was used to process the data.
-<br/>Contributor data was parsed from two files for each committee, the contributions received and late contriutions received files and organized:
+<br/>Contributor data was parsed from two files for each committee, the contributions received and late contriutions received files and combined.
+These parameters were extracted:
-<br/> 1.
-By Contributor: The aggregate contributions made by each contributor is summarized
-<br/> 2.
-By Date: The total contributions made per day is summarized
-<br/>Coalition lists were parsed by term and every term and its frequency was calculated (discounting conjunctions, locations, and general terms for group that appear in both coalitions).

-Here's a list of all the data collected:
 1. Total contributions received
 2. Total contributors
-3. Total endorsers
-4. Contributions grouped by contributor.
+3. Contributions grouped by contributor.
     1. For “No” the additional step was taken to divide contributors into 3 groups:
         1. If the word “teamster” found -> “Teamster”
         2. Else if the words (“union,” “labor ”,“work”) found -> “Other Union/Labor/Workers”
         3. Else “Other”
-5. Contributions grouped by date
+4. Contributions grouped by date

+Coalition lists (from each website) were parsed by term and every term and its frequency was calculated (discounting conjunctions, locations, and general terms for group that appear in both coalitions).
+These parameters were extracted:
+1. Total endorsers
-6. Most frequent terms in the coalition member lists
+2. Most frequent terms in the coalition member lists
     1. Extra fun: users can explore how these terms appear in coalition member names